denismutai/javascript/README.md

     age =currentYear-yearOfBirth;
 3. ### __var__
 __var__ is no longer used as it is a potential source of many errors- the __var__ keyword does not support block-level block- it supports only global and functional scope.
 As a result, when declared in a block level, such as in a __loop__ or an __if__ statement, it can still be accessed outside the block, get reassigned and cause errors. __var__ like __let__ share many similarities including the ability to reassign another value to the variable.
+# JavaScript numbers
+## Arithmetic operators
+* (+) addition
+* (-) subtraction
+* (/) division
+* (*) multiplication
+* (**) exponentiation operator raises the first operand to the power of the second operant e.g 5 ** 2= 25
+* (%) modulus operator is also known as the remainder operator- It provides the remainder that occurs when the first operand is divided by the second operand.
+* (=)  assignment operatorm is used to assign values to variables
+* (--) decrementing operator is used to decrement a number e.g. 4-- = 3
+* (++) incrementing operator is used to increment number e.g. 5++ = 6

+## OPerator precedence in JavaScript
+it describes the order in which operations are performed in JavaScript basing on the power of the operators used.
+The operator with the highest precedence is the first one to be implemented.
+However, the impact of operator precedence can be overwritten using brackets.